csiebler/csiebler.github.io/content/posts/optimizing-latency-azure-openai.md

 In this post we'll be looking into measuring and optimizing [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service) response latency by evaluating the deployed endpoints Azure OpenAI endpoints on a global scale.
 By optimizing latency, we can enable more real-time use cases, as well as maximize throughput for batch workloads.
 Our main goal in this exercise to avoid latency peaks that might show up here and there if any of the regions experiences significant load (noisy neighbors) or if we're running into API rate limits.

+This can be used to optimize latency for `gpt-35-turbo`, but can also be applied to `gpt-4` model series.

 ## Ideas for optimizing latency

 If we want to build a "latency-optimized" app using Azure OpenAI, we could do the following approach: